My Girlfriend Is Obsessed With the Kennedy Family and I Finally Snapped

 ADVERTISEMENT

-Honestly, this conflict feels much less about the Kennedy family itself and much more about communication, emotional understanding, and how relationships handle intense passions over time.
+This situation is not really about politics or the Kennedy family.
+It is more about communication, emotional understanding, and how relationships handle strong personal interests over time.

 ADVERTISEMENT